Yandex Cloud

 • Terminating the current query

-• Identifying CPU-intensive queries
+• Searching for CPU-intensive queries

 Greenplum® Command Center offers the following features: